-Luckily, there are a few rules of thumb that you can use to find a good freelance hourly rate to start with.
-I’m going to walk you through each one and even give you a tip on how to RAISE your rate in the future.
+Luckily, there are three proven systems that you can use to find a good freelance hourly rate to start with.
+I’m going to walk you through each one and even give you real-life examples of rates many freelancers use every single day.
+Finally, I’m going to walk you through how to RAISE your rate in the future.

 - Key things to remember for a good freelance hourly rate

-- Freelance hourly rate #1: Drop three zeros
+- Freelance hourly rate system #1: Drop three zeros

-- Freelance hourly rate #2: Double your resentment number
+- Freelance hourly rate system #2: Double your resentment number

-- Freelance hourly rate #3: Do what the next guy does
+- Freelance hourly rate system #3: Do what the next guy does

 - Still stuck?
 Try these freelance hourly rates